Desmond Bane Player Props: Grizzlies vs. Rockets

-The Memphis Grizzlies, Desmond Bane included, face the Houston Rockets on Wednesday at 8:00 PM ET.
+Desmond Bane and the Memphis Grizzlies face the Houston Rockets at 8:00 PM ET on Friday.

-We're going to examine Bane's prop bets, using stats and trends to help you make good selections.
+In this article, we break down Bane's available prop bets, providing stats to help you figure out the best wagers to make.

 Desmond Bane Prop Bets vs. the Rockets